ntaylor0000/google-data-analytics-professional-certificate/8 - Google Data Analytics Capstone: Complete a Case Study/Case Study 1: How does bike-share navigate speedy success/Case Study 1.md

 **Data Visualization and Findings Summary:**

-In this phase, the focus shifts to presenting the key findings from our analysis through polished, accessible, and insightful visualizations.
-The goal is to clearly communicate how annual members and casual riders use Cyclistic bikes differently and provide actionable insights for decision-making.

-Tableau will serve as the primary tool for sharing these insights, allowing us to build an interactive, visually appealing dashboard that effectively conveys the data.
-The dashboard will emphasize clarity, conciseness, and actionability to help the executive team understand user behavior patterns.
-This understanding is crucial for making more targeted decisions related to marketing, bike availability, and user engagement.
-Key visualizations will include:
+This section presents key findings on the differences in usage between annual members and casual riders of Cyclistic bikes, aimed at assisting the executive team in data-driven decision-making.

+The analysis confirmed that annual members and casual riders use the bikes differently.
+Casual riders generally take longer rides on weekends and during tourist seasons, while annual members favor shorter rides primarily for commuting on weekdays.
+These insights directly address the original question regarding user behavior.

+The primary audience for this analysis is the executive team at Cyclistic.
+To effectively communicate these insights, a series of polished visualizations were created using Tableau, enhanced by R for additional data analysis.
+The visualizations include:
-1. A comparison of average ride length between annual members and casual riders.
+1. Average Ride Length Comparison: A bar chart showcasing differences in average ride lengths between annual members and casual riders.
-2. A breakdown of ride usage by day of the week and time of day.
+2. Ride Usage by Day and Time: A visualization depicting ride frequency and average duration by day of the week.
-3. Insights into the most frequent start and end station pairs and bike types used.
-4. A clear view of how ride behaviors differ between membership status and time-specific trends.

-By utilizing Tableau’s interactive capabilities, the dashboard will not only highlight key trends but also allow stakeholders to drill down into the details, making the data accessible and actionable for the entire executive team.

-The goal is to ensure that the findings are both engaging and easy to digest, ensuring everyone in the room can grasp the implications of the data and use it to inform future strategy for Cyclistic.
-This dashboard will serve as a powerful tool for guiding decisions that align with the company’s goals of increasing ridership and optimizing the user experience.

-> NOTE: Methods used in Excel and R for visualizing the dataset are also included, demonstrating the analytical capabilities of these tools.
+3. Bike Type Distribution: A stacked bar chart illustrating the types of bikes used by each membership status.

+Design principles focus on clarity and accessibility, utilizing contrasting colors, clear labels, and concise headlines to highlight key insights.
+The interactive Tableau dashboard allows stakeholders to explore data dynamically, enhancing understanding.

+Key recommendations based on the findings include:
+- Targeting Casual Riders: Implement seasonal promotions and marketing campaigns during peak tourist periods.
+- Enhancing Member Engagement: Introduce rewards programs and corporate partnerships.
+- Optimizing the Bike Fleet: Focus on increasing popular bike types while reducing less utilized ones.
+- Mobile App Development: Enhance the user experience through a streamlined app.
+- Promoting Year-Round Usage: Market electric bikes as a viable winter cycling option.

 TABLEAU: (LINK TO PUBLIC TABLEAU DASHBOARD)

-EXCEL APPROACH:

 R CODE: